Airbus A380: Where the superjumbo is flying as aviation returns - KTVZ

 The route to keep tabs on is Dubai to Auckland — the Airbus A380’s size and comfort makes it ideal for long-haul journeys, and pre-pandemic, Dubai to Auckland was the longest Airbus A380 non-stop route.
 Emirates’ aircraft cover 14,193 kilometers over the course of this 10-hour journey.

 For now, superjumbo fans could check out Emirates’ newest A380 flight path from Dubai to Istanbul, launched on October 1.
-Emirates is the first airline to fly superjumbos to and from the Turkish capital.
+Emirates is the first airline to fly superjumbos to and from Istanbul.

 Choice route: Dubai to Istanbul — a first for the A380 and an opportunity to get back on a superjumbo this year.

-Note: Correction: This story has been amended to remove an inaccurate reference to Turkey’s capital city.